michel4j/django-reportcraft/docs/source/usage.rst

 XY Plot
 -------
-An XY Plot Entry displays the data in a XY chart format with lines or points.
+An XY Plot Entry displays the data in a XY chart format with lines or points or areas.
 The XY plot entry has the following configuration options:

-- X Axis: The field to use as the x-axis of the chart.
-This field will be used to label the points on the x-axis.
+- X Value: The field to use as the x-axis of the chart.
-- Y1 Label: The label to use for the y-axis on the left side of the chart.
+- X Label: The label to use for the x-axis.
-- Y1 Axis: One or more fields to use as the source of Y1 axis values of the chart.
-Each field will be a separate series on the chart.
-- Y2 Label: The label to use for the y-axis on the right side of the chart.
+- Y Label: The label to use for the y-axis.
-- Y2 Axis: One or more fields to use as the source of Y2 axis values of the chart.
-Each field will be a separate series on the chart.
-- Scatter Plot: Toggle this option to display the data as a scatter plot instead of a line plot.
+- Group By: Field to use from grouping series
+- X-Scale: Scale of X-axis
+- Y-Scale: Scale of Y-axis
+- Precision: The precision of tick values
 - Color Scheme: The color palette to use for coloring the lines or points.
 Each series will be assigned a color based on the color scheme.
+- Plot Series:  One or more plots, each with the following settings

+   - Y-value: The Y-axis value.
+   - Z-value: An optional third dimention of data.
+The meaning varies by plot type.
+Not relevant for all plot types.
+   - Scatter Plot: Toggle this option to display the data as a scatter plot instead of a line plot.
+   - Type: The type of plot

 .. image:: static/plot-form.png
   :width: 100%